wcko87/beatoraja-english-guide/List-of-beatoraja-Skins.md

 ## Fixes you may need to apply
 * **Fonts:** Some skins may require "unpacking" their fonts if they are contained within .dxa files, as beatoraja cannot process this format (see: [Unpacking .dxa fonts](#unpacking-dxa-fonts)).
 * **Turntable Laser:** If the skin doesn't allow you to switch the behavior of the TT laser, you may have to modify the skin file (see: [Sticking TT laser if using a controller](#sticking-tt-laser-if-using-a-controller)).
+* **Resolution Issues:**
-* **Resolution Issues:** Skins targeting LR2HD and LR2FHD clients will appear stretched out of the box - this can be fixed with a one-line edit of the skin file (see: [Correcting the size of HD and FHD skins](#correcting-the-resolution-of-hd-and-fhd-skins)).
+  * LR2HD and LR2FHD skins will not be detected correctly.
+When loaded in beatoraja, only a small 640x480 box from the top left of the skin will be visible, and stretched to fill the window.
+This can be fixed with a one-line edit of the skin file (see: [Correcting the size of HD and FHD skins](#correcting-the-resolution-of-hd-and-fhd-skins))
+  * LR2 SD (640x480) skins will be stretched to fill the 16:9 window.
+This can be fixed by letterboxing in the skin config (see: [Letterboxing instead of stretching SD skins](#letterboxing-instead-of-stretching-sd-skins))

 Everything else (skin customization, White/Green Number, stats display) will work fine.